-The Bhagavadgita is a spiritual discourse delivered by Lord Krishna in the middle of the battle field.
-It contains 18 chapters, which deal with a variety of subjects such as the nature of the self, the need for restraining the mind and the senses, withdrawing them from the sense objects through the practice of yoga, performing desireless actions, the vision of the Universal Self, the qualities of Nature, incarnation of God and reincarnation of individual souls, devotion to God, liberation and so on.
+The Bhagavadgita is a spiritual discourse delivered by Lord Krishna in the middle of the battlefield.
+It contains 18 chapters, which deal with a variety of subjects such as the nature of the self, the need to restrain the mind and the senses, withdrawing them from the sense objects through the practice of yoga, performing desireless actions, the vision of the Universal Self, the qualities of Nature, incarnation of God and reincarnation of individual souls, devotion to God, liberation and so on.

 The various topics discussed in the scripture can be grouped under four main headings: the individual self, God or the Universal Self, the relationship between the two and liberation of the individual self.
 The Bhagavadgita encourages us to perform our obligatory duties as a sacrificial offering to God and not to turn our back upon them.
 It explains how delusion arises and how we become bound to our present conditions, suggesting the various alternatives that are available to us to escape from them.

 The main paths

 Although on a superficial note the Bhagavadgita seems to favor the path of devotion, a careful student of the scripture cannot ignore its obvious connection with the other paths described in it such as jnanayoga (the path of knowledge), karmayoga (the path of action) and karma sanyasa yoga (the path of renunciation of attachment to the fruit of our actions).

 Jnanayoga is the first stage.
 Every student engaged in the religious studies is a practitioner of this path.
 On this path a person acquires the knowledge of the inner self through study and contemplation and becomes aware of the importance of realizing his true self and achieving salvation.